 Fourth, the career you end up in may not even have been invented yet.
-In 2007, when my son started college as a communication major, no one had heard of a social media director.
+In 2007, when the author's son started college as a communication major, no one had heard of a social media director.
 That is what he does now.
 Conversely, some of the hottest jobs now might not be so hot in five years.
 Technology is changing, knowledge is expanding, politics alter realities, and the population is getting generally older.
-These trends will affect the kinds of jobs that are created.
+These trends will affect the kinds of jobs that are created (Anders, 2017).